vargdieg/BMICalculator/Web-Page/README.md

 - cirugia Maxilofacial
 - general
 - medicina Interna
-- "otorrino
+- otorrino
 - odontologia
 - neurologia
 - medicina Deportiva
 - nutricion
 - endocrinologia
-- optometria"
+- optometria

 ## Folders

+### Components
+In this folder are saved the files of each subcomponent of the page that it is render an used in the web page

 ### Controllers
-In this folder there are the scripts that uses each screen
+In this folder are saved some classes, const and functions used in the differents components

 ### Images
 In this folder there are the images used to show on the screen as a background or in the screens